 Step 2: Average paint and sundries (P&S) spend per hour

-This is the amount you are paying per hour on average for paint and sundries (small tools, supplies, etc).
+This is the amount you are paying per hour on average for paint and sundries (small tools, supplies etc).
 You can include this in your hourly wage or add paint and sundries on a project-to-project basis.

 Step 3: Average overhead cost per hour

-Combine all your overhead costs, which includes payroll for all staff that are not directly involved in the production of the projects (management, sales, admin) and essentially everything but painters’ wages, paint, and materials.
-This includes your insurance premiums, rent, loan payments, marketing, vehicles, owner pay, etc. Once you have your total overhead costs, divide that number by the total hours your painters worked in that period.
-This will give you the total cost per hour you need to charge to cover your overhead.
+Combine all of your overhead costs - which includes payroll for all staff that are not directly involved in the production of the projects (management, sales, admin), and essentially everything but painters’ wages, paint, and materials.
+This could be insurance premiums, rent, loan payments, marketing, vehicles, owner pay, etc.

 3 Months Overhead Spend Expenses: $32,508